L1fescape/AWESOM-0/README.md

 Create a file called <code>settings.js</code> (you can copy from the existing <code>settings.js.sample</code>).

-Commands can be enabled and disabled by adding or removing them from the <code>commands</code> array.
+Commands can be enabled and disabled by adding or removing them from the <code>commands</code> array inside of `setttings.js`.

 ## Running